slinlee/paulaandken/wedding.md

 That hope persisted as we started to date.
 In the ensuing years, I've felt loved, protected and secure.
 I've experienced his selflessness.
 I know I am lucky.

 This past November, Ken planned a "Paula-day" and we went to see the 'Josef Albers in Mexico' exhibit at The Guggenheim.
 Between the museum and a pre-planned dinner with my brother Matthew and his wife Eunice, we took a detour stop in Central Park.
 Ken loves Central Park, a place of nature in concrete NYC, and we always swing by when near it.
 But I knew something was up on this visit because of his insistence that we get there before the "sun goes down."

-[insert photo of exhibit]

 I've never cried so much on a single day - when he proposed, when I realized Ken had planted my brother and Eunice as covert photographers to capture the moment, when we swung by The West in Williamsburg post-dinner and I realized Ken had gathered all our NY-based friends there as a surprise.
 Ken cried too, but just during the proposal.

-[insert photos of proposal + video of proposal + pic of friends @ The West ]

 As we prepare for the wedding, we've been thinking a lot about the friends and family who have helped shape us individually and have supported us as a couple.
 You mean so much to us and we hope you can come celebrate as we commit to forever.
 We love you!

-[insert photos of friends/family + us?]

 </header>